 In May 2002, Paul Kowarsky was appointed as a full-time presiding Justice of the Peace by Order-in Council of the Government of Ontario.
 He presides in the Criminal and Provincial Offences Courts in Toronto.

 Paul Kowarsky resides in Toronto, Canada with his wife, Barbara Kowarsky (née Joseph).
-He is the proud father of his five children: Kim Doron (née Kowarsky), Glen, Lara Fritz (née Kowarsky), Daniel and Ryan, and his four grandchildren: Amir and Noam Doron, Dylan and Kylie Fritz.
+He is the proud father of his five children: Kim Doron (née Kowarsky), Glen, Lara Fritz (née Kowarsky), Daniel and Ryan, and his six grandchildren: Amir and Noam Doron, Dylan and Kylie Fritz, Skylar Ann Kokkas Kowarsky, and Raven Rose Kokkas Kowarsky.